 This section of the window contains option buttons to enable and disable various peak detection options.
 When an option is enabled, the window also allows you to modify the setting details for that peak detection option.
 All enabled options will be displayed on the chromatogram.
-The options and settings for the Rf 200, Rf 200i, and Rf 4x systems are described below.
+The options and settings for the Rf+ systems, including those equipped with 4x, are described below.

-Note: You can select up to four peak detection options on the Rf 200, Rf 200i, and Rf 4x systems.
+Note: You can select up to four peak detection options on the Rf+ systems, including those equipped with 4x.
 If using more than one option, such as $\lambda 1$ with $\lambda 2$, the system considers a peak to be present when any option is true (a logical OR).

-- $\lambda 1$ and $\lambda 2$ (wavelength 1 and 2) Enable these options to use and configure primary and secondary wavelength detection.
+- λ1 and λ2 (wavelength 1 and 2) Enable these options to use and configure primary and secondary wavelength detection. λ2 is set to monitor by default.
 When enabled, type or select the peak detection wavelength in nanometers, then click the Details button to configure additional settings described below. - Slope Based Select this option to enable Slope-based peak detection.
 When enabled, peaks will be recorded if the slope algorithm indicates a peak within the Peak Width setting. - Peak Width Select the average peak width setting.
 Peak widths are measured at the baseline.
 The slope detector will detect peak widths ranging from about 0.2 to 2 times the peak width setting.
 For example, if you entered a peak width of 1 minute, the range would be 12 seconds to 2 minutes.
 For best operation, the peak width should be set to just over the average peak width being separated.
 For instance, if the average peak width is 45 seconds, you should enter a peak width of 1 minute.
-For most flash chromatography, 1 minute is a good starting point for a peak width.

-- Threshold Detection Select this option to enable Threshold peak detection.
+For most flash chromatography, 1 minute is a good starting point for a peak width. - Threshold Detection Select this option to enable Threshold peak detection.
 When enabled, peaks will be recorded if the Absorbance Units (AU) value is exceeded. - Threshold Type or select the Absorbance Units value to be used for Threshold detection.